Speaker at Jan. 5 pro-Trump rally charged with encouraging mob, impeding police during Capitol breach

 The founder of the WalkAway Campaign, Straka has since said on social media that he saw “nobody committing any acts of violence” or vandalism on Jan.
 6 and that Trump supporters were able to file into the Capitol.

-However an arrest warrant and affidavit filed Jan.
+However, an arrest warrant and affidavit filed Jan.
 20 and made public Tuesday cited a witness and Facebook posts allegedly showing otherwise.

-In one, the FBI affidavit said, Straka recorded himself in front of a mobbed entrance to the Capitol, urging a crowd to wrest away a riot shield from a police officer, shouting: “Take it away from him. . . .
+In one, the FBI affidavit said, Straka recorded himself in front of a mobbed entrance to the Capitol, urging a crowd to wrest away a riot shield from a police officer and shouting: “Take it away from him. . . .
 Take the shield! . . .
 Take it!
 Take it!”

 At another point, Straka stood behind a crowd of people trying to push their way in, yelling, “Go!
 Go!” and saying, “I wanna try,” the FBI said.